HTC Vive: Hardware

 HTC Vive implements "room-scale" virtual reality, whereby a user can walk freely around a play area rather than be constrained to a stationary position.
 The controllers and headset use a positional tracking system; multiple external base stations are installed in the play area, which each contain an array of LED lights, and two infrared lasers.
 The lasers are attached to rotating spinners which sweep the play area vertically and horizontally with timed pulses (similarly to a lighthouse, hence they are also colloquially referred to as "lighthouses").
 The headsets, controllers, and other compatible accessories contain photosensors which detect the LED lights from the base stations, and then compare them with the timing of the laser sweeps in order to determine their relative position in 3D space.

 The first-generation HTC Vive headset contains two OLED display panels with a resolution of 1080×1200 per-eye, with a refresh rate of 90 Hz and a 110 degree field of view.
 It contains a accelerometer, gyroscope and proximity sensor, and a front-facing camera used for the "Chaperone" feature, which can display the boundaries of the user's chosen perimeter or the view of the camera in order to help guide the user away from objects and walls in their play area.

 The headset must be connected to a supported PC using a "link box", which contains USB 3.0, HDMI, and power connectors.
 The Vive initially required computers running Microsoft Windows.
 In February 2017, support was added for Linux, followed by support for macOS in June 2017.
 However, SteamVR support for macOS was discontinued by Valve in 2020, with the company stating that it planned to focus solely on Linux and Windows moving forward.

 Controllers

-The Vive uses motion controllers referred to as "wands", which contain circular trackpads similar to the Steam Controller, a side "grip" button, a trigger, and an infrared sensor ring for tracking the base stations.
+The Vive uses motion controllers referred to as "wands", which contain circular trackpads similar to the Steam Controller (2015), a side "grip" button, a trigger, and an infrared sensor ring for tracking the base stations.
 They are rated for a battery life of six hours.
-Later models of the wand controllers implement SteamVR 2.0 tracking, and are coloured in blue to match the Vive Pro.
+Later models of the wand controllers implement SteamVR 2.0 tracking, and are colored in blue to match the Vive Pro.

-The Vive Cosmos ships with a different controller due to its Inside out tracking; unlike the "wand" controllers, they are nearly identical in design to the Oculus Touch controllers, with each controller having two face buttons, an analog stick, a trigger and bumper, and a grip button.
+The Vive Cosmos ships with a different controller due to its inside out tracking; unlike the "wand" controllers, they are nearly identical in design to the Oculus Touch controllers, with each controller having two face buttons, an analog stick, a trigger and bumper, and a grip button.